-Beginning in 2021, Teaching & Learning Inquiry will celebrate the generosity, expertise, insight, and labour of its reviewers by granting an award that recognizes reviewing excellence over the previous three years.
-To honor Gary Poole,* one of the two founding co-editors and a person of great integrity and good humor, who is careful and kind and incisive, we name it after him.
-We thus introduce the Gary Poole Distinguished Reviewer Award.
+Teaching & Learning Inquiry celebrates the generosity, expertise, insight, and labour of its reviewers by granting an award that recognizes reviewing excellence over the previous three years.
+To honor Gary Poole,* one of the founding co-editors, a person of integrity and good humor who is careful and kind and incisive, we name this award after him.

-The award will be presented annually at the meeting of the International Society for the Scholarship of Teaching and Learning.
-Awardees will receive a certificate and will be featured on the TLI website, the ISSOTL blog, and in a future issue of TLI.
+The award is presented annually at the ISSOTL conference.
+Awardees receive a certificate and are featured on the TLI website, the ISSOTL blog, and in TLI.

-In keeping with TLI’s mission, vision, and ethos as the journal of the International Society for the Scholarship of Teaching and Learning, nominated reviewers will be assessed according to the criteria below, applied to all reviews requested and undertaken over the prior three years, regardless of the final outcome of the reviewed articles:
+In keeping with TLI’s mission, vision, and ethos as the ISSOTL journal, nominated reviewers are assessed according to the criteria below, applied to all reviews requested and undertaken over the prior three years, regardless of the final outcome of the reviewed articles:

-The selection committee will be made up of the Editorial Team members and two others that they select who have an excellent knowledge of TLI and of the reviewing process.
+The selection committee is made up of the Editorial Team members and two others that they select who have an excellent knowledge of TLI and the reviewing process.
 One Editorial Team member will act as chair of the committee.

 Nominations may come from authors and from the Editorial Team.
-Each nominating letter will indicate, in two or three sentences, why the nominee should be considered for the award.
-Authors should indicate the specific article and review (e.g., review round and reviewer number, a passage from the review) that led to the nomination, enabling the committee chair to find the relevant review and all others requested and undertaken by this reviewer over the prior three years.
+Each nominating letter will indicate why the nominee should be considered for the award.
+Authors should indicate the specific article and review (e.g., review round, reviewer number, and passage from the review) that led to the nomination, enabling the committee chair to find the relevant review and all others by this reviewer over the prior three years.

 To avoid potential conflicts of interest, members of the TLI Editorial Team, the ISSOTL Publication Committee, and the ISSOTL Board cannot be nominated for this award.
 Additionally, committee members may not vote in considering anyone with whom they have a close relationship.